graphitemaster/incbin/README.md

 Supporting MSVC is slightly harder as MSVC lacks an inline assembler which can include data.
 To support this we ship a tool which can process source files containing `INCBIN` macro usage and generate an external source files containing the data of all of them combined.
-This file is always named `incbin.c`.
+This file is named `incbin.c` by default.
 Just include it into your build and use the `incbin.h` to reference data as needed.
 It's suggested you integrate this tool as part of your projects's pre-build events so that this can be automated.
+A more comprehensive list of options for this tool can be viewed by invoking the tool with `-help`

 ## Miscellaneous